uswitch/adworj/README.md

 Once you've generated all the tokens and keys you can use `adworj.credentials` namespace to help generate the necessary credentials.

+## ads.properties

+The easiest way to configure Google's client library is via a properties file.
+This should look something like:

+    api.adwords.clientId=(from the developer console above)
+    api.adwords.clientSecret=(from the developer console above)
+    api.adwords.developerToken=(from the adwords console)

 ## License

 Copyright &copy; 2015 uSwitch Limited.